PalmPalm7/CS162-Group13-Clone/reports/project3.md

 Final Report for Project 3: File System
 =======================================

+### Task 1
+There is a lot of modifications comparing with the initial design of cache. we change the following things:

+1.  we use the lock `entry_num_lock` and `lock` in each cache entry  instead of disabling interrupts to accomplish exclusively accessing the the `entry_num` and entries of cache.
+Because  disabling interrupts cost a lot and the frequency of query cache is very high and if we do use disabling interrrupts as sychronization methods it may bring a lot of  unecessary overhead.
+2. we still keep `ref_count `  in the `cache_entry` however the funtion of this member variable changes.
+We use it to realize the **Clock Algrithm** rather than **LFU Algrithm** which only takes the hitting times into consideration while ignore the influence of order of each accessing.
+3. We directly use `cache_read` and `cache_write` to replace the `block_read` and `block_write` instead of using wrapper function `cache_block_ read` and `cache_block_write` to do so.
+4. we add two functions `cache_read_bytes ` and `cache_write_bytes ` to do the sectors to bytes translation so we don't have to use any `bounce` in `inode` functions.

+For the synchroniztion of  accessing cache what we do is very simple but effective.
+No matter what operation we want to do for a cache entry we should get the lock of each entry firstly, in this way, we treat read and write equally and they also  exclusively access same entry.

+There is a redundant member variable `write` in `cache_entry` which is used for denoting this entry should be write back or not.
+However we have to write back entry in cache to disk bacause  before we swap it out we don't do anything to the corresponded disk sector.

 ### Task 3
 We modified a lot compared with the formal design doc. in directory.c